 Online Doctor of Education (EdD) Programs in Virginia

-There are currently three schools in Virginia that offer Doctor of Education programs online.
-Liberty University, Regent University, and University of Virginia all have EdD degrees students can pursue entirely online or with minimal campus requirements.
-In total, these schools offer five different online programs for students to choose from, in specializations ranging from Higher Education or Christian Leadership, to Adult Education, Educational Technology, and Curriculum and Instruction.
+There are currently four schools in Virginia that offer Doctor of Education programs online.
+Liberty University, Regent University, Marymount University, and the University of Virginia all have EdD degrees students can pursue entirely online or with minimal campus requirements.
+In total, these schools offer five different online programs for students to choose from, in specializations ranging from Higher Education to Christian Leadership, Adult Education, Educational Technology, Curriculum and Instruction, and Educational Leadership and Organizational Innovation.

 All of the schools listed on this page are non-profit universities, regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Some of the programs and departments below are also accredited by the National Council for Accreditation of Teacher Education (NCATE), Teacher Education Accreditation Council (TEAC), or the Council for the Accreditation of Educator Preparation (CAEP).*